PNettra/Athena-AI/README.md

 We can revisit Athena once we actually learn how to develop an AI Tutor and not just a concept as shown by this project.

 ## Built With
-css, html, javascript, Visual Studio Code
+HTML, CSS, JavaScript, Visual Studio Code